CIT posts profit as interest expense drops 60 percent

 Small-business lender CIT Group Inc (CIT.N) reported a quarterly profit that edged past analysts' estimates as debt-servicing costs fell and its banking unit posted strong loan growth.

-The company, one of the biggest financial sector victims of the credit crisis, said interest payments on its long-term debt fell 60 percent to $236.6 million (154.1 million pounds) for the second-quarter, while total interest expenses were down 56 percent to $281.4 million.
+The company, one of the biggest financial sector victims of the credit crisis, said interest payments on its long-term debt fell 60 percent to $236.6 million for the second-quarter, while total interest expenses were down 56 percent to $281.4 million.

 CIT filed for bankruptcy in 2009 after a debt exchange offer and bailout talks failed.
 It emerged from Chapter 11 bankruptcy protection later that year.